This project is still in progress

 The rasterization path is based on the deferred and forward PBR rendering pipeline previously implemented in VRez.

-Data Oriented Design (WIP)
+Data Oriented Design

 While object-oriented design (OOD) is still widely used, modern game and rendering engines increasingly adopt data-oriented design (DOD) along with bindless descriptors to reduce CPU overhead.
 This becomes especially important when thousands of entities in a scene require rendering (or even frequent logic updates).
 As a result, I transitioned from a traditional OOD structure to a more data-driven workflow.